palmerusaf/memory-card-game/README.md

 <!-- LICENSE -->
-## License
+## Licenses

-Distributed under the MIT License.
+* Distributed under the MIT License.
 See `LICENSE.txt` for more information.

+* Alphabet SVGs under CC0 License from [wikimedia](https://commons.wikimedia.org/wiki/Phoenician_alphabet)

 <p align="right">(<a href="#top">back to top</a>)</p>